anasik/EFCore.Kusto/README.md

 ---

-## 6. Roadmap

-Short‑term:
-- Add full automated test suite.
-- Expand join and `$expand` semantics.
-- Improve edge-case translation around nested subqueries.
-- Package for NuGet.

-Long‑term:
-- Broader LINQ operator coverage.
-- Comprehensive OData compatibility matrix.
-- Performance instrumentation and benchmarking.

----

 ## 7. Contributing

 Contributions are welcome.
 If you encounter a translation issue, please include:

-1. The LINQ expression.
+1. The LINQ expression (or OData URL if applicable).
 2. The expected KQL.
 3. The generated KQL (if available).
-4. Any relevant OData URL if applicable.

 This helps isolate translation gaps quickly.